 This product is developed as a sustainable solution for the animal husbandry industry.
 By integrating the function of air intake and air exhaust, it is particularly suitable for environments which need a large amount of fresh air from outside.
-Meanwhile it greatly improves the breeding environment and effectively solves the contradiction between ventilation and heat loss.
+Meanwhile, it greatly improves the breeding environment and effectively solves the contradiction between ventilation and heat loss.

-There are two fans inside of the heat recovery ventilator, one discharges the humid air in the room while another intake fresh cold air from outside.
+There are two fans inside of the heat recovery ventilator, one discharges the humid air in the room while another intakes fresh cold air from outside.
 When hot air and cold air passes through the heat exchange core, the fresh air is preheated, which can reduce the cost of heating and minimize cold stress.

 - Air flow: 2×2,500m3/hr